stmilab/ArterialNet/README.md

 This is the code Implementation for our BHI-2023 submission: `ArterialNet: Arterial Blood Pressure Reconstruction` {add link}.
 Corresponding Author: [Sicong Huang](mailto:siconghuang@tamu.edu).

+## Description

+ArterialNet is a pre-training framework that can be paired with any deep learning sequence-to-sequence model for arterial blood pressure (ABP) reconstruction.
+Here we demonstrate the effectiveness of ArterialNet by pairing it with two different backbone architectures: U-Net and Transformer.
+We evaluated ArterialNet on the MIMIC III Waveform Dataset and showed improved performance on both U-Net and Transformer backbones.
+Please refer to our BHI submission {add link} for full details.

 ## Prerequisites

 ### Setup Environment